youngskilled/js-filter/README.md

 ### Changelog ###

+**Version 0.2.4**
+Fixed problems with urls not assigning root correctly.
+Fixed sort of currencies that are prefixed with something other than a number.
+Fixed fallback for filters when sort was first selected.
+Also added `ysFilter-init` as a class on the filter.

 **Version 0.2.3**
 Paging problems.
 Hash didn't have parseInt.
 Special use case for images where the image was connected to a variant despite there being no variants.